jpmonettas/flow-stom-dart-debugging/Readme.md

 - Run `((requiring-resolve 'cljd.build/-main) "flutter" "-d" "linux")` (or whatever arguments you normally give to flutter)
 - Wait for the app window to show, so we know startup compilation finished
 - Proposed debugging workflow
+  - LOOP
      - Start recording (hit the recording button at the top left bar)
-  - LOOP
      - Clear debugger state (Ctrl-L) (so you don't get confused by previous recordings)
      - Modify your src/acme/main.cljd and save it (so we fire a recompilation and record everything)
+     - Stop recording
 	 - Open the main thread
      - Debug